 What is a Civil Standby?

 Simply put, a civil standby gives the person affected by the restraining order the opportunity to collect personal effects without violating the court order.

-Regardless if you’re the petitioner or a restraining order or the respondent, it’s important to understand how a civil standby works and its limitations.
+Regardless if you’re the petitioner on a restraining order or the respondent, it’s important to understand how a civil standby works.
+Especially their limitations.

-How A Civil Standby Works
+How Does A Civil Standby Work?

 In Oregon, you request a civil standby through your local police department.